Yeshivat HaKotel

-Baruch Wieder, the former Rosh Kollel, is the Rosh Yeshiva.
-The previous Rosh Yeshiva was Yeshayahu Hadari who served as Rosh Yeshiva for more than thirty years, although not consecutively.
-Mordechai Elon was Rosh Yeshiva from 2002–2006.
+Baruch Wieder, the former rosh kollel, is the rosh yeshiva.
+The previous rosh yeshiva was Yeshayahu Hadari, who served for more than thirty years, although not consecutively.
+Mordechai Elon was rosh yeshiva from 2002–2006.

-Yeshivat HaKotel has a program for English-speaking students that offers integration with Israelis, a broad comprehensive curriculum in Talmud, Tanakh, Machshava, Halacha, and Mussar.
+Yeshivat HaKotel has a program for English-speaking students, headed by Rabbi Reuven Taragin, that offers integration with Israelis, a broad comprehensive curriculum in Talmud, Tanakh, Machshava, Halacha, and Mussar.

-In 2006, Yeshivat HaKotel opened a new program for Portuguese and Spanish-speaking students, headed by Brazilian-born rabbi Daniel Segal.
+In 2006, Yeshivat HaKotel opened a new program for Portuguese and Spanish-speaking students headed by Brazilian-born rabbi Daniel Segal.
 As of 2011, more than 100 students from Latin American countries, including Brazil, Argentina, Uruguay, Mexico, Panama, Peru and Colombia, and also from Portugal and Spain, have graduated this program.

 History

-The yeshiva was founded shortly after the Six-Day War in 1967 in the old city of Jerusalem by Aryeh Bina, who at that time was a rabbi in Yeshivat Netiv Meir.
+The yeshiva was founded shortly after the Six-Day War in 1967 in the Old City of Jerusalem by Aryeh Bina, who at that time was a rabbi in Yeshivat Netiv Meir.
 The first Shavuot after the war, approximately a week after the recapture of the old city, Bina and his students began studying in former Jordanian barracks, then relocated to a homeless shelter in the "old square."